-The Company's fee revenue is derived mainly from freight and utility payment and processing fees.
+The Company's fee revenue is derived mainly from payment and processing fees.
 As the Company provides its processing and payment services, it is compensated by service fees which are typically calculated on a per-item basis and by the accounts and drafts payable balances generated in the payment process which can be used to generate interest income.
-Processing volumes related to fees and accounts and drafts payable for the First Quarter of 2005 and First Quarter of 2004 are as follows:
+Processing volumes related to fees and accounts and drafts payable for the three and six-month periods ended June 30, 2005 and 2004 are as follows: